multiversx/mx-exchange-sc/dex/farm/README.md

 The init parameters are:

-- router_address.
-The address of the router.
-This may seem a bit useless because the router cannot configure a Farm contract, but we'll keep the address there in case it will be needed.

 - reward_token_id.
 The reward token.
 In Maiar Exchange, this will usually be MEX.

 - farming_token_id.
 The token used when entering a farm aka. the token that one farms with.